Cultural issues in first aid

 Direct eye contact might be what you expect from people, but avoiding eye contact is a sign of respect in some cultures.
 In others, looking away is a huge sign of dishonesty or disrespect.
 Some may consider your prolonged, direct eye contact rude.

 Crying and/or laughing are normal.
-But the victim might be embarrassed at doing so.
-Tell the victim their response to pain and/or fear is normal, if you can say it genuinely.
+But the injured or suddenly ill person might be embarrassed at doing so.
+Tell the person their response to pain and/or fear is normal, if you can say it genuinely.

 When some people say ‘yes’ it can mean yes, or it can mean ‘I hear you.’